 allocations endpoint of the API is somewhat different than other

-other endpoints as it allows for the allocation of physical machines to
+endpoints as it allows for the allocation of physical machines to

 an admin.
 In this context, there is not already an